 - Administrative & procurement costs

 Look around at a variety of source options and build a list of the ones you find best meet your needs.
 Once you’ve compiled a list, compare each equipment model or service plan to your ideal strategy and try to narrow it down to one or two that most closely meet your expectations.
-You can find a list of microwell plate labeller providers in part 2, and a list of pre-labelled labware providers in part 3 of this series.
+You can find a list of microwell plate labeller providers here, and a list of pre-labelled labware providers here.

 7. Reach Out